 The eye doctors and dentists are only in the community for a short period of time, which doesn't allow for all the clients to be seen.
-Often when they are checked, they are rushed and when they finally get to see a dentist, they have more problems with their teeth and these have been an issue by many of our constituents, and that is my question to the Minister of Health.
+Often when they are checked, they are rushed and when they finally get to see a dentist, they have more problems with their teeth.
+This has been an issue faced by many of our constituents, and that is my question to the Minister of Health.
 Thank you.

 Hon.
 Lorne Kusugak (interpretation): Thank you, Mr. Speaker.
 Good day, Mr. Netser.
-The specialists that have to arrive in the Nunavut communities, whether they be dentists and whatnot, before they arrive to each community, they look at how many people are on the list who need attention or care and these are first identified.
+Before the specialists arrive in the Nunavut communities, whether they are dentists, eye doctors, or denturists, they look at how many people need to be seen and they use that to determine how long the specialists will be in the community.